Moriarty, New Mexico

 Moriarty is a city in Torrance County, New Mexico, United States.
-The population was 1,946 at the 2020 Census.
-It is part of the Albuquerque metropolitan area.

-Moriarty is about ten miles east of Edgewood, and shares a school district with the town, despite them being in separate counties (Edgewood is in Santa Fe County).
+The population was 1,946 at the 2020 census.
+It is located about ten miles east of Edgewood, and shares a school district with the town, despite them being in separate counties (Edgewood is in Santa Fe County).

 Geography

 According to the United States Census Bureau, the city has a total area of 4.8 sqmi, all land.